zaknesler/forum/readme.md

 This is a very simple Laravel 5.2 forum that I am working on.
 I started Laravel about a month ago and I think I've progressed far!

+## Update:

+> I honestly do not see myself updating this repository in the future.
+It was an absolute joy to create.
+Looking through the code it is extremely unorganised and needs improvement.
+I wish I knew about Authorisation before I made this.
+If you want to add it, go ahead.
+Feel free to make any pull requests.

 ## Installation

 First, clone repository to your machine.